kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 }
 ```

-Here comes how to update AccountKey of your Kaia account with multiple \[AccountKeys]?
+Here comes how to update AccountKey of your Klaytn account with multiple \[AccountKeys]?
 The example below explains how to create an [Account](api/caver.account.md) instance with multiple private keys that what you want to use (You can create an [Account](api/caver.account.md) instance with multiple public keys via [caver.account.create](api/caver.account.md#caver-account-create)).
 Same again, after feeding the account instance created to the `account` field inside the transaction object, the left rest of the updating process is just the same as the above example.

 First, let's create an Account instance to update with [AccountKeyWeightedMultiSig](../../../learn/accounts.md#accountkeyweightedmultisig).
 For [AccountKeyWeightedMultiSig](../../../learn/accounts.md#accountkeyweightedmultisig), a threshold and a weight for each key must be defined.
 To do this, use [caver.account.weightedMultiSigOptions](api/caver.account.md#weightedmultisigoptions).
 The first parameter is the threshold, and the second parameter is an array containing the weight for each key.